TRON-US/docker-tron-quickstart/README.md

 ```
 After the first time, running again the container, it will use the file `app-data/accounts.json` for the accounts.
 If you need specific addresses, you can also edit `accounts.json`, put your own data and run again the container.

-If you need to use as accounts[0] the default account in `tronbox.js`, add the option `-e useZion=true` when you run the image.
+If you need to use as accounts[0] the default account in `tronbox.js`, add the option `-e useDefaultPrivateKey=true` when you run the image.
 For example:
 ```
 docker run -it \
   -p 8091:8091 \
   -p 8092:8092 \
   -p 8090:8090 \
-  -e "useZion=true" \
+  -e "useDefaultPrivateKey=true" \
   --name tron \
   trontools/quickstart
 ```
 By default, the proxy server returns a verbose log, containing the response of any command.
 If you prefer just to know what has been called, you can add the option `-e "quiet=true"`.
 For consistency there is also the option `-e "verbose=true"` which is prioritary, i.e., `quiet` is ignored if `verbose` is specified.

+To see the queryString of a GET or POST command, use the options `-e "showQueryString=true"`.

 ### Interacting with the private network